shaunc44/Feed-Reader-Testing/README.md

 2. The next set of tests examine whether the menu changes visiblity when clicked.
-3. Lastly, I test that the container has at least one feed and also confirms that new feeds are loaded.
+3. Lastly, I test that the container has at least one feed and also confirm that new feeds are loaded.

 ###TEST INSTRUCTIONS